 In practice therefore the general rule will normally only apply in AL situations unless the oil is pipeline-delivered from the terminal to a refinery.

+Top of page

 Arm’s length CIF sales

 OTA75\S2(5A)** deems a date of delivery (as well as deeming a price) for sales where the seller is required by the sale contract to transport the oil to the place where it will be delivered.
 In such cases, the specific terms requiring the seller to transport the oil are disregarded and replaced by terms which require: